RainingSea/cese/project/website/OnlineVintageMarket/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The application will be developed using Python for backend logic, handling user authentication, data management, and serving HTML content.
-HTML will be used for frontend presentation, with static pages for login, registration, home, listing, and item details.
-Local text files will be utilized for data storage, allowing for straightforward file manipulation and retrieval without the complexity of a SQL database.",
+"Implementation approach": "The web application 'OnlineVintageMarket' will be developed using Python for backend logic and HTML for frontend presentation.
+The application will handle user authentication through a simple login mechanism, allowing users to register and log in.
+Item listings will be created and managed by users, with data stored in local text files for easy retrieval and management.
+The application will follow a straightforward structure, ensuring that each functional requirement is met with minimal complexity.",

-"UI design": "The key UI components include:\n- Login Page: Input fields for username and password, a login button, and a 'Register here' link.\n- Registration Page: Input fields for username, password, and a submit button.\n- Home Page: Display of vintage items with a search bar, 'Item Details' buttons for each item, and a navigation link to the Listing Page.\n- Listing Page: Input fields for item name, description, price, and a 'Submit Listing' button.\n- Item Details Page: Display of item title, description, price, and a 'Back' button to return to the Home Page.",
+"UI design": "The user interface will consist of the following pages:\n1. **Login Page**: Contains fields for username and password, a login button, and a link to the Registration Page.\n2. **Registration Page**: Contains fields for username, password, and a submit button to create a new account.\n3. **Home Page**: Displays a list of available vintage items, a search bar for item search, and an 'Item Details' button for each item.\n4. **Listing Page**: Contains fields for item name, description, price, and a 'Submit Listing' button.\n5. **Item Details Page**: Displays detailed information about a selected item with a 'Back' button to return to the Home Page.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used:\n- users.txt: Stores user account information (username and password).\n- items.txt: Stores details of vintage items (item name, description, price).
-This structure supports easy retrieval and management through basic file operations in Python.",
+"Data Storage": "All data will be stored in local text files.
+The following text files will be used:\n- **users.txt**: Stores user account information (username and password).\n- **items.txt**: Stores item listings (item name, description, price).
+This organization facilitates easy data retrieval and management without the need for a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/listing.html", "templates/item_details.html", "users.txt", "items.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
+        -UserManager user_manager
+        -ItemManager item_manager
-        -password: str
+        +main() str
-        +register() bool
-        +login() bool
     }
-    class Item {
+    class UserManager {
-        -name: str
-        -description: str
-        -price: float
-        +create_listing() bool
-        +get_details() str
+        -users: list
+        +login(username: str, password: str) bool
+        +register(username: str, password: str) bool
     }
-    class Main {
+    class ItemManager {
-        -User user
-        -Item item
-        +main() str
-        +load_users() list
-        +load_items() list
+        -items: list
+        +add_item(name: str, description: str, price: float) bool +get_items() list
+        +get_item_details(name: str) str
     }
 ",
 [/CONTENT]